vcxxxx/dog-api-backend/README.md

 - Postman collection provided for easy testing
 - Dockerized for deployment (Render)
 - Unit tests included
+- Full idempotency ensured across all endpoints, including POST requests
+- Strict and robust validation on all inputs to maintain data integrity

 ## 🛠️ Tech Stack